 Step 4: Combine Wet and Dry Ingredients:

-Pour the yeast mixture and the yogurt-egg white blend into the dry ingredients.
+Pour the yeast mixture and the yogurt-egg blend into the dry ingredients.
 Using a large wooden spoon, fold the ingredients together.
 Mix until well combined.
 The gluten-free bagels dough will be sticky and slightly wet.
 This is normal.

 What Should the Gluten-Free Dough Look Like?
 Aim for a texture that's slightly sticky but firm enough to hold its shape.
 Unlike traditional wheat dough, it won't be elastic and will look wet and not crumbly.
 This consistency ensures your bagels will rise nicely and have that desirable chewy texture once baked.